PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 | T_ParamValue_OldManagers | last_affected    | 2016-01-07   |

-Use `/NameFilter` to define a filter to apply to exported tables, views, procedures, etc.
+Use `/NameFilter` or `/ObjectNameFilter` to define a filter to apply to exported tables, views, procedures, etc.
 * Will only export objects that contain this text in the name
   * This is only applicable when exporting objects from SQL Server
 * Use `^` to indicate the object names must start with the text, for example `^Auto` to start with Auto